 English was 11 when the first boat passed through the locks in 1916.
 He got hooked on horticulture in high school, built his own greenhouse at 16, and graduated from Washington State College (now WSU) with a degree in botany.
-He for you or as a gift for www.wsu.edu/creamery
+He moved to Portland where he started a small seed and plant business.